Hardware Setup

 • change the camera display name;

-5. The endpoint allows users to control a camera connected to the local network via VISCA over IP.
-To send commands to such a camera, you need to specify its address in the VISCA IP field.
+5. The terminal supports camera control connected to the local network using the VISCA over IP protocol.
+To send commands to such a camera, you should specify its IP address in the VISCA IP field; by default, port 52381 is used.

 # Microphone

-Go to the Settings → Devices → Audio → Audio settings section.
+Go to Settings → Devices → Audio → Audio settings.

-To test the microphone, click Run test.
-Check the volume and quality of the incoming audio signal playback through the terminal's speakers.
-If the volume settings are not satisfactory (e.g., the sound is too low), adjust the microphone volume using the slider at the top of the screen.
+To test the microphone, click Start Test.
+Check the volume and quality of the incoming audio signal through the terminal speakers.
+If the volume settings are not satisfactory (for example, the sound is too weak), adjust the microphone volume using the slider at the top of the web panel screen.

-To eliminate echo effects, select the appropriate Echo cancellation mode:
+To eliminate echo, select the appropriate Echo cancellation mode:

-Enable Microphone boost for automatic microphone sensitivity correction.
+Enable Microphone boost to automatically adjust the microphone sensitivity.
 This setting is available if one of the echo cancellation modes is selected.

-Using the microphone input gain along with the volume can cause noise or sound distortion.
-We recommend using this setting only if it is absolutely necessary.
+When using microphone gain control (AGC), various noise or sound distortions may occur along with increased volume.
+We recommend using this setting only when absolutely necessary.

-Additionally, if there is static background noise in the room where TrueConf Group is used, enable Noise reduction to improve your voice quality.
-When using a USB speakerphone, the echo canceller and noise reduction should be disabled, and when using an analog microphone, they should be enabled.
-If a speakerphone is used for sound capture and an HDMI-connected device (such as TV panel or monitor speakers) is used for output, the hardware echo canceller cannot function, so software echo cancellation must be used.
+Additionally, if there is background noise in the room where TrueConf Group is being used, activate Noise reduction to eliminate unwanted sounds and improve speech clarity.
+When using a USB speakerphone, both the echo canceller and noise reduction should be disabled; when using an analog microphone, they should be enabled.
+If a speakerphone is used for sound capture and an HDMI-connected device (such as TV panel or monitor speakers) is used for output, the hardware echo canceller will not function, and a software-based solution should be used instead.

 Audio settings (noise cancellation, echo cancellation, and volume) are saved for each device individually.